-The Great West Hedge is an innovative and challenging proposal to mark the launch of the London National Park City with a hedge along the Great West Road.
+The Great West Hedge is an innovative and challenging proposal inspired by the London National Park City to create a hedge and tree avenue along the Great West Road.

-A protective and attractive hedge along the A4 to filter out some of the pollution for pedestrians, cyclists, residents and schoolchildren.
+A protective and attractive hedge and tree avenue along the A4 to filter out some of the pollution for pedestrians, cyclists, residents and schoolchildren.
 Providing more green, a wildlife corridor, and improved street scene, and potentially filtering out some of the road noise.

 Run as a Living Laboratory it would provide a London-based proof of the benefits of green infrastructure along roads for the improvement of air quality.

 The suffering of the schools along the A4 which exceed NO2 legal limits, and amazing work being done by parents and others to rectify this.
+The air quality of the parks along the A4.
 Air Quality >

-A growing body of research showing that hedges can be very effective in filtering the pollution from roads.
-London can be at the cutting (h)edge of planting urban hedges for air quality.
+A growing body of research showing that hedges and trees can be very effective in filtering the pollution from roads.
+As set out in the Mayor of London's 'Using Green Infrastructure to Protect People from Air Pollution' guide, London can be at the cutting (h)edge of planting urban hedges for air quality.
 Hedges >

 The expansion of the Ultra Low Emission Zone in 2021 will reach out to the North and South Circulars apart from the section along the Great West Road.
 ULEZ >